Home » Recipes » Canning and Preserving Recipes » Easy Basic Salsa Recipe for Canning

 1. Remove the hot, processed jars of gorgeous salsa from the canner and set them on a kitchen towel or something similar to give them a little cushion.
 Let them sit until completely cool – at least 8 hours, preferably overnight.
 Test to make sure you have complete seals (see How to Test for a Complete Seal), and then store the jars in a cool, dry place until ready to use.

-1. Allow the salsa to sit for four weeks before using.
-This will allow the flavors to mellow.
+2. Let the salsa sit for four weeks before using.
+This will allow time for the flavors to mellow.
 Use within one year of canning.
+Store in the refrigerator after opening.

 • After cooking the salsa and before ladling it into the jars, give it a taste.
 If you think it could use a little more sugar to neutralize the taste of the vinegar, you can add up to one additional tablespoon.